netscaler/netscaler-adc-metrics-exporter/README.md

 --target-nsip    | Provide the &lt;IP&gt; of the Citrix ADC to be monitored --port	         | Specify on which port metrics collected by the exporter should be exposed.
 Agents like Prometheus will need to scrape this port of the container to collected metrics
 --metric         | Provide a specific metric to load from metrics.json file (eg: 'lbvserver', 'protocolhttp', etc).
 If not provided, all metric entities from metrics.json will be loaded
---secure         | Option 'no' can be provided to collect metrics from Citrix ADC.
-Default: 'yes'.
+--secure         | Option 'yes' can be provided to collect metrics from Citrix ADC.
+Default: 'no'.
 --start-delay    | Specify time for which exporter should sleep before starting metric collection.
 Default: 10s --timeout        | Specify timeout period for exporter to obtain response from target Citrix ADCs.
 Default: 15s --metrics-file   | The location of metrics.json file.
 Default: /exporter/metrics.json